cjpatton/store/c/README.md

-  * `tiny.{h,c}` implements an efficient transformation of a cryptographic hash function (specifially SHA512) or pseudorandom function (specifically HMAC-SHA512) to new a function with a tiny range.
+  * `tiny.{h,c}` implements an efficient transformation of a cryptographic hash function (specifially SHA512) or pseudorandom function (specifically HMAC-SHA512) to new a function _H_ with a tiny range.
 It's designed to ensure that for each input _x_, the output _H(x)_ is uniform over the specified range.
 This makes it suitable for use in data structures specified here.

   * `bloom.{h,c}` implements a [Bloom
     filter](https://en.wikipedia.org/wiki/Bloom_filter), a data structure that